Edward Snowden Calls Julian Assange’s Arrest A ‘Dark Moment For Press Freedom’

 — CNN Breaking News (@cnnbrk) April 11, 2019

 Correa left office in 2017 and was succeeded by Lenín Moreno.
 Moreno would prove to be less accommodating to Assange than his predecessor.
 After Assange publicized his opinion on Catalan independence, Moreno’s government cut off his Internet and imposed strict rules on his online activity when it was reinstated.
-They also regulated his visitors, told him to clean his own bathroom and to take care of his cat.
+They also regulated his visitors, told him to clean his own bathroom, and to take care of his cat.

-According to The Daily Beast, the proverbial last straw came when Moreno accused Assange and Wikileaks of leaking documents to the press which allegedly show that the government was involved in a shady deal with a Chinese company.
+According to The Daily Beast, the proverbial last straw came when Moreno accused Assange and WikiLeaks of leaking documents to the press which allegedly show that the government was involved in a shady deal with a Chinese company.

 “Mr. Assange has violated the agreement we reached with him and his legal counsel too many times,” Moreno said during an interview on Tuesday, April 2.
 “It is not that he cannot speak and express himself freely, but he cannot lie, nor much less hack private accounts or phones.”

-The Ecuadorian government revoked Assange’s asylum on Thursday, April 11 before he was carted out of the embassy by police officers.
-According to CNN, he attempted to resist the arrest which explains scenes of him being carried out of the doors.
-He now faces the prospect of extradition to the United States where he has been formally indicted for conspiracy to commit computer intrusion.
+The Ecuadorian government revoked Assange’s asylum on Thursday, April 11, before he was carted out of the embassy by police officers.
+According to CNN, he attempted to resist arrest, which explains the scenes of him being carried out of the doors.
+He now faces the prospect of extradition to the United States, where he has been formally indicted for conspiracy to commit computer intrusion.